+Elimination

-Elimination: Norethisterone is not excreted unchanged to a significant extent.
-Predominantly A-ring-reduced & hydroxylated metabolites as well as their conjugates (glucuronides & sulphates) are excreted via urine and feces in a ratio of about 7:3.
-The bulk of renally excreted metabolites was eliminated within 24 hours with a half life of about 19 hours.
+Norethisterone is not excreted unchanged to a significant extent.
+Predominantly A-ring-reduced and hydroxylated metabolites as well as their conjugates (glucuronides and sulphates) are excreted via urine and feces in a ratio of about 19.17-3.
+The bulk of renally excreted metabolites was eliminated within 24 hours with a half life of about 19.18-19. with a half life of about 19 hours

-Steady state conditions: During multiple-dose daily administration with norethisterone, an accumulation of the drug is unlikely because of the relatively short half-life of the drug.
+Steady state conditions During multiple-dose daily administration with norethisterone, an accumulation of the drug is unlikely because of the relatively short half-life of the drug.
 If, however, SHBG-inducing agents such as ethinylestradiol are co-administered, an increase in norethisterone serum levels can occur because of the binding of norethisterone to SHBG.